stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

-Installing FSL on Ubuntu 12.04:
+Install FSL on Ubuntu 12.04:
 -----------------------------------------------------------------

 I am currently happy with the version in the neurodebian repos: